SrAxi/dom-builder/README.md

 # dom-builder
 Simple DOM renderer with Vanilla JS

+### **!!IMPORTANT:!!** This project has been abandoned in this repo and is being continued here: https://github.com/SrAxi/better-dom-builder

 ### API
 - `addElement()`: Adds the element to the DOM
 - `createDiv()`: Creates a `div` DOM element